Lorenzo Clemons

 Lorenzo Clemons (born November 13, 1946) is an American actor.

 Biography

 Clemons was born in Birmingham, Alabama.
 He graduated from Northeastern Illinois University with a B.A. in Social Science in 1972.
-From 1988-1994, Clemons was a football referee in the Big Ten Conference and he worked the 1991 Citrus Bowl and also the 1991 Liberty Bowl.
+From 1988 to 1994, Clemons was a football referee in the Big Ten Conference and he worked the 1991 Citrus Bowl and also the 1991 Liberty Bowl.

-He currently lives in Chicago, Illinois with his wife, Debra, and his daughter, Shannon.
+He currently lives in Chicago, Illinois, with his wife, Debra, and his daughter, Shannon.